 Beyond bail, fines, and fees levied against incarcerated persons, the criminal justice system also places burdens on families.
-For instance, since private phone providers began providing services to prisons and jails in the 1990s,236 the cost of calls with inmates has skyrocketed, placing many families in the untenable position of having to decide whether to remain connected with an incarcerated family member or pay for rent, utilities, or groceries.237 Some states, like Alabama, have capped their rate for in-state calls and eliminated commissions, perhaps recognizing that family contact can help prepare for reentry and reduce rates of recidivism.238
+For instance, since private phone providers began providing services to prisons and jails in the 1990s, the cost of calls with inmates has skyrocketed, placing many families in the untenable position of having to decide whether to remain connected with an incarcerated family member or pay for rent, utilities, or groceries.
+Some states, like Alabama, have capped their rate for in-state calls and eliminated commissions, perhaps recognizing that family contact can help prepare for reentry and reduce rates of recidivism.

-- 91% of Americans believe that the criminal justice system has problems that need to be addressed, and 60% believe that the problems are severe and need to be addressed immediately.239 - 83% of Americans agree that people with financial means can buy their way out of jail while the poor remain incarcerated.240 - Nearly 75% of Americans believe that risk, not money, should be the primary factor determining whether someone is released prior to trial.241
+91% OF AMERICANS believe that the criminal justice system has problems that need to be addressed, and 55% OF AMERICANS believe that the problems are severe and need to be addressed immediately.
+83% OF AMERICANS agree that people with financial means can buy their way out of jail while the poor remain incarcerated.
+75% NEARLY 75% OF AMERICANS believe that risk, not money, should be the primary factor determining whether someone is released prior to trial.